telerik/blazor-docs/components/grid/selection/overview.md

 ### Click-Only Selection

-By default, user can select a single row or a single cell by clicking anywhere, except on command buttons.
+By default, the user can select a single row or a single cell by clicking anywhere in the cell or in the row, except on command buttons.

-To select multiple rows or multiple cells, hold down the `Ctrl` or `Shift` key to extend the selection.
+To select multiple rows or multiple cells, hold down the `Ctrl` or `Shift` key to extend the selection:
+* Press and hold `Ctrl` and click the desired rows or cells to select or deselect them.
+* Click on the starting item in a range of items that you want to select, press and hold `Shift`, and click on the last item in the range.
+The first selected item is the start point of the range and the last selected item is the end of the selection.

-To deselect the row or the cell, the user has to click on the already selected item.
+If you release the `Ctrl` or the `Shift` keys and click to start new multiple selection, the previously selected items will be deselected.

 ### Checkbox Selection

 You can also use a checkbox column to select and deselect rows.
 This way the user can select the desired rows through the checkboxes.
 To use it, add a [`GridCheckboxColumn`]({%slug components/grid/columns/checkbox%}) in the `GridColumns` collection of the Grid.
 You can use it with both selection modes - single or multiple.
-The [`GridCheckboxColumn`] provides [additional configuration settings related to selection]({%slug components/grid/columns/checkbox%}#parameters).
+The `GridCheckboxColumn` provides [additional configuration settings related to selection]({%slug components/grid/columns/checkbox%}#parameters).

+To deselect the row, click its checkbox again.

 ## Selected Items